 lis aghis dal diluvi a plombarin su la tiere

-the waters of the flood poured down on the earth
+the waters of the flood poured down upon the earth

-In the above, you will recognise a plombarin as being the third-person plural, passât sempliç of the verb plombâ.
+In the above, you will recognise a plombarin as being the third-person plural of the passât sempliç of the verb plombâ.

 il secont mês